The Daily Dose/Friday, May 9, 2025

 Extra, extra, read all about it.

-In 2021 – Oliva Rodrigo is at #1 on Billboard’s Hot 100 for the eighth and final consecutive week with Drivers License.
-It was the second chart single for Rodrigo and her first of 24 Top 40 hits, nine Top 10s, and three #1s songs.
-The song went to #1 in 24 other countries, including Israel, Norway, and Great Britain, was Billboard’s 8th-biggest song of the year, and won the Grammy Award for Best Pop Solo Performance.
+In 1966 – The Mamas & the Papas are at #1 on Billboard’s Hot 100 for the first of three consecutive weeks with Monday, Monday.
+It was the second of ten Top 40 hits for the group, their second of six Top 10s, and remains their only #1.
+The song also went to #1 in Canada and South Africa, peaked at #3 in Great Britain, and was Billboard’s 7th-biggest song of the year.
+The song was written in 20 minutes by group member John Phillips and won the Grammy Award for Best Contemporary Group Performance.

 Some Philosophy Crap